Moussa-Mikhail/thesis_code/README.md

 If None, then perturbation_size has the effect of moving the satellite away or towards the origin.

-speed: Initial speed of satellite as a factor of planet's speed. i.e. speed = 1 -> satellite has the same speed as planet. the default is 1.
+speed: Initial speed of satellite as a factor of the planet's speed. i.e. speed = 1 -> satellite has the same speed as the planet. the default is 1.

 vel_angle: Angle of satellite's initial velocity relative to positive x axis in degrees.